LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 #### Advantages of dialog templates
 You can [import a dialog](conversation-builder-dialogs-dialog-basics.html#import-a-dialog) that isn’t made available as a template, but that process automatically imports only some of the items on which a dialog can rely, namely, the integrations that are used.
 The rest you must manually include (other dialogs) or add after the import (environment variables and global functions).
 As a result, a dialog import is better suited to situations where your import requirements are more relaxed, and you are mainly interested in the dialog itself.

-In contrast, when a bot developer makes a dialog available as a template that can be imported, she must specify all the items on which the dialog relies in a "template definition."
+In contrast, when a bot developer makes a dialog available as a template that can be imported, she must specify all the items that the dialog relies on in a "template definition."
 The system then automatically includes all these items when the dialog template is imported.

 For quick, casual copies of dialogs, a dialog import can be handy.
 But when you want to formalize the import process for a dialog -- and ensure that other bot developers import all required items -- make the dialog available as a dialog template.